 How long does it take to get a decision on asylum?

-If Asylum office determine that you are eligible for asylum, you will receive a letter and completed Form I-94, Arrival Departure Record, indicating that you have been Grant of Asylum in the United States.
+If the Asylum office determines that you are eligible for asylum, you will receive a letter and completed Form I-94, Arrival-Departure Record, indicating that you have been Granted Asylum in the United States.

 When you apply for asylum you will receive one of the following decisions:

 - Recommended Approval

 We use the most advanced security measures to protect your personal data and documents.
 We never release your information to anyone.